containerbuildsystem/atomic-reactor/docs/api.md

 This software may be modified and distributed under the terms of the BSD license.
 See the LICENSE file for details.

-Python API for dock.
-This is the official way of interacting with dock.
+Python API for atomic-reactor.
+This is the official way of interacting with atomic-reactor.

 ### Functions
 **build\_image\_here**(source, image, parent\_registry=None, target\_registries=None, parent\_registry\_insecure=False, target\_registries\_insecure=False, \*\*kwargs):